-How eG Enterprise Monitors the Azure AD Sign-ins logs?
+How eG Enterprise Monitors Azure AD Sign-ins Logs?

 eG Enterprise Azure AD monitoring monitors all types of Sign-ins log, records and stores them.
 So, you can store this data for a longer period for compliance reasons. eG also allows you to slice and dice this data without writing any KQL queries or importing the workbooks from community repositories using custom reports and dashboards.

 eG Azure AD Sign-ins monitoring helps you to find answers to questions such as:

 - How many of them succeeded and how many failed?

 - How many people are using single-factor and multi-factor authentication?